What is it that makes content marketing such a successful and desirable tactic?

 SEO, and organic rankings through content, tend to be more effective for generating sales as the people who come across your content (and your company) were actually looking for that knowledge in the first place!

 Makes sense, right?
-The beauty in inbound marketing and content marketing tactics is that you generate leads that are highly qualified, or at least have a strong interest in the subject matter in which you’re an expert.
+The beauty in inbound marketing and content marketing tactics is that you generate highly qualified leads, or at least have a strong interest in the subject matter in which you’re an expert.

-It’s also a lot easier to determine where in the buyer’s journey inbound leads are, as you can make inferences based on the type of content they are engaging with.
+It’s also a lot easier to determine where inbound leads are in the buyer’s journey, as you can make inferences based on the type of content they are engaging with.

 Compare this with outbound marketing, which by comparison is a bit of a shotgun approach, and you’ll understand why inbound content is such a strong lead generator.
 With outbound approaches, though it is possible to target prospects that are in different stages of the buyer’s cycle based on their activity, it’s a lot harder to nail.